 Because occupations involving physical labor dominate the local economy, Waterloo is generally considered to be a blue-collar town.
 47.82% of the Waterloo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Waterloo is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Waterloo who work in office and administrative support (11.17%), sales jobs (8.90%), and management occupations (6.54%).

-Being a small town, Waterloo does not have a public transit system used by locals to get to and from work.
+Waterloo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Waterloo in 2022 was $26,884, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $107,536 for a family of four.
 However, Waterloo contains both very wealthy and poor people as well.